Roofing Material Calculator – Estimate Bundles of Shingles and Squares

 There are some other factors to consider when installing a new roof.
 Learn about the costs of installing a new roof.
 Many localities require permits and inspections for roofing projects; check with your local inspections office and consult local building codes for more information on the requirements.

-Also, consider that removing old materials may be a good idea and will require disposing of a large amount of waste.
+Also, consider that removing old materials is often required and will require disposing of a large amount of waste.
 Plan ahead for this by ordering a dumpster for the project.